 - 4.1: The instructional materials aligns with the course topics stated in the syllabus.
 However, further development of the learning objectives is critical.
-That is how learning achievement is measured. (eg, did the student learn what is expressed in the stated learning objectives?) - 4.2: The purpose of the instructional materials in the course has not been explained. - 4.3: The instructional materials were not cited in the syllabus.
-What other references are provided for AutoCAD? - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Implied.
+That is how learning achievement is measured. (eg, did the student learn what is expressed in the stated learning objectives?) - 4.2: The purpose of the instructional materials in the course is explained and aligns with each unit assignment. - 4.3: The instructional materials were properly cited. - 4.4: The instructional materials are current. - 4.5: The instructional materials by unit and assignment. - 4.6: Implied.
+The Reviewer recommends expressing this more thoroughly.
+For example, is the Solidworks software provided, or must the students purchase it?

 E. Course Activities and Learner Interaction (11 points total) 5.1 The learning activities promote the achievement of the stated learning objectives or competencies.
 3 2 5.2 Learning activities provide opportunities for interaction that support active learning.
-3 0 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
+3 3 5.3 The instructor's plan for classroom response time and feedback on assignments is clearly stated.
 3 0 5.4 The requirements for learner interaction are clearly stated.
-2 1 Total 3
+2 2 Total 7 7